Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Introduction

-Selective inference has been studied extensively for single-task prediction algorithms.
-A common approach to selective inference, described by \cite{fithian2017optimal}, accounts for bias from model selection by conditioning upon the chosen model.
-The inherent difficulty in this approach is characterizing the selection event in a sufficiently simple form to be conditioned upon.
-For models chosen based on the LASSO solution, \cite{exact_lasso} developed the influential polyhedral method, reducing the selection event to a series of affine inequalities in the response variable.
-Many different model selection events for a Gaussian response variable have subsequently been developed using a similar set of constraints, yielding tractable conditional distributions that can be used for inference \citep[][among others]{suzumura2017selective, liu2018more, taylor2018post, zhao2019selective, tanizaki2020computing}.
-Despite the convenience of the polyhedral method, the resulting confidence intervals can have infinite expected length under Gaussian regression, formally established by \cite{kivaranovic2018expected}.
+Selective inference has been studied extensively for single-task prediction.
+A common approach to selective inference, described by \cite{fithian2017optimal}, accounts for bias from model selection by conditioning on the chosen model.
+The key to this approach is characterizing the selection event in a sufficiently simple form.
+For models chosen based on the LASSO, \cite{exact_lasso} developed the influential polyhedral method, reducing the selection event to a series of linear inequalities in the response variable.
+Many different model selection events for a Gaussian response variable have subsequently been identified with a similar set of inequalities, yielding conditional distributions that can be used for inference \citep[][among others]{suzumura2017selective, liu2018more, taylor2018post, zhao2019selective, tanizaki2020computing}.

-Applying the principles of conditional inference to a randomized problem, for example, by adding random noise to the response variable \citep{randomized_response} or by holding out some samples during selection---a technique called data carving \citep{fithian2017optimal, panigrahi2019carving}, remedies the loss of inferential power and ensures bounded confidence intervals after selection.
-A randomized version of an existing selection algorithm can be obtained by introducing small perturbations at the time of model selection.
-Some amount of information will necessarily be available to conduct inference on the original data after marginalizing over the random noise, or randomization variable.
-Following the conditional approach, a selection-adjusted likelihood for the parameters in the chosen model then replaces the usual likelihood (ignoring selection).
-Under randomized versions of single-task algorithms such as the LASSO, \cite{randomized_response} obtained a pivot for each parameter in this likelihood after eliminating other (nuisance) parameters by conditioning on their corresponding sufficient statistics.
-More recently, \cite{panigrahi2019approximate} and \cite{panigrahi2018scalable, selective_bayesian} build upon the polyhedral method to describe an operational likelihood that permits the flexibility to conduct frequentist and Bayesian selective inference, using a prior in conjunction with the likelihood in the latter case.
+Despite the convenience of the polyhedral method, the resulting confidence intervals can have infinite expected length for Gaussian regression \citep{kivaranovic2018expected}.
+The loss in inferential power can be remedied by applying conditional inference to a randomized problem, for example, by adding random noise to the response variable \citep{randomized_response} or by holding out some samples during selection, known as data carving \citep{fithian2017optimal, panigrahi2019carving}.
+Under randomized versions of single-task algorithms such as the LASSO, \cite{randomized_response} obtained a pivot for each selected parameter after eliminating other (nuisance) parameters.
+More recently, \cite{panigrahi2019approximate} and \cite{panigrahi2018scalable, selective_bayesian, panigrahi2022integrativeradio} build on the polyhedral method to introduce a tractable likelihood that allows for both frequentist and Bayesian selective inference, using a prior in conjunction with the likelihood for the latter.